-Art, is a very precious heritage in the culture of a people.
-“It is more so in India, where the story of art is as old as the history of the race- a panorama of five thousand years.
+Art is a very precious heritage in the culture of a people.
+“It is more so in India, where the story of art is as old as the history of the race- a panorama of five thousand years”.
 The essential quality of Indian art is its preoccupation with things of the spirit.

-Symbolism of Indian art
+The symbolism of Indian art

 The symbolism of Indian art attained its highest expression in the Saranath capital, which is as much Buddhist as Vedic in the significance of its several parts.
 The tradition of folk art was supplemented in the Mauryan period by a court art of great vitality and technical competence.
-Mauryan art is notable for the bewildering variety of its creations – there are pillars, railings, parasols, capitals, animal and human sculptures and several other motifs.
+Mauryan art is notable for the bewildering variety of its creations – there are pillars, railings, parasols, capitals, animal and human sculptures, and several other motifs.
 It was during the Sunga age that sculpture and architecture witnessed a new efflorescence.

-During the Saka-Satavahana period, an aesthetic movement of great magnitude expressed itself in the form of several monumental stupas loaded with sculptures and basreliefs of exquisite beauty.
+During the Saka-Satavahana period, an aesthetic movement of a great magnitude expressed itself in the form of several monumental stupas loaded with sculptures and basreliefs of exquisite beauty.
 The stupas of Amaravati and Nagarjunakonda have produced art specimens of matchless beauty.
 Gupta art is beautiful in both its outer form and its inner inspiration.
-Beauty and virtue seved as the ideals of the age.
+Beauty and virtue served as the ideals of the age.

-The master piece works of Chalukyan art comprises the group of temples at Badami and Aihole.
+The masterpiece works of Chalukyan art comprises the group of temples at Badami and Aihole.
 Both the sculpture and architecture of the kailasha temple at Ellora bear testimony to the creative spirit of the Rashtrakuas.

 The art of metal casting always received great attention in India and is of the highest antiquity.
 The southern school of Indian bronzes, which flourished between the tenth and thirteenth centuries, was of such aesthetic quality and creative abundance that it is regarded as representing that art at its best.
 One of the great creations of Indian art is Shiva Nataraja.

 The art of painting was widely cultivated in the Gupta period and is best known through the paintings surviving in the Ajanta Caves, and also in the Bagh caves.
-Ancient India understood that art form change according to time and place, and according to the period of history and region.
-It also understood that there should be no reproduction of nature except as seen through ‘intuitive absorption of trance’.
+Ancient India understood that art forms change according to time and place, and according to the period of history and region.
+It is also understood that there should be no reproduction of nature except as seen through ‘intuitive absorption of trance’.